BIGJRA/BIGJRA.github.io/reborn.md

     - Iron Head
     - Fire Fang

-Victoria is starting to really beef up her team but still isn't incredibly tough.
-She picked up a Mienfoo and finally evolved her other four team members, so they can actually deal damage now.
+Victoria has a tougher team than last time.
+She picked up a Mienfoo and finally evolved her other four team members, so they can actually deal significant damage now.
 You'll notice from the field notes that Strength and Meditate are boosted on this field, so watch out for those.
 With good coverage and/or exploiting the field you can win this battle!

 **Relationship Point Choices:**
 - Defeat Victoria at Apophyll Academy (+1 Victoria)

-Now I will tackle climbing Pyrous Mountain.
-We aren't required to go up here yet as you only need to fight one of them, but we will need to climb it eventually.
-It is located at the bottom left corner of Apophyll Beach.
+Cal is on the top of Pyrous Mountain.
+We aren't required to go up here yet as you only need to fight one of them, but we will need to climb it eventually, so I do it now.
+Make your way to the mountain via the bottom left corner of Apophyll Beach.

 **Pyrous Mountain B1F / 1F / 2F / 3F**